 Use the cheesecloth and squeeze every last bit of oil into the bowl.
 Now that you have your herbal infusion, it’s time to gather the rest of the necessary ingredients.

-Beeswax (or carnauba wax for vegans), essential oils of your choice, and some sort of vessel to put your finished salve in (such as these tins) is all that you’ll need besides the infused oil.
-I used about 1 ounce of beeswax (one small stick), and lavender and lemon essential oils, to accentuate the lavender flowers and lemon balm in the salve.
+Beeswax (or carnauba wax for vegans), essential oils of your choice, and some sort of vessel to put your finished salve in (such as jars or tins) is all that you’ll need besides the infused oil.

 Now everything comes together quite quickly.
 Put your bowl of herb infused oil onto a pot of boiling water, double boiler style.
 Cut your wax into chunks and add it to the warm oil.

 This batch that I made yielded two 4 ounce and two 2 ounce containers.
 I like to make various sizes so that I can stash them in different places such as my purse or the car.
-Once the tins are full let them sit undisturbed for a few hours to solidify.

 That’s all there is to it!
 It’s pretty amazing what we can make at home with just a few simple ingredients and a bit of time.
-This salve is good for minor cuts, scrapes, bruises, bites, stings, rashes and dry skin.
-I use it on my hands and feet all the time.
-Not only does it have astounding healing powers with all of the medicinal herbs that it contains, but it smells absolutely divine!

 You can also make this into a lip balm if you’d like, simply add more a bit more beeswax to help it hold up better on your lips.